 Web map applications are growing in popularity year-by-year as they have the ability to convey data in a meaningful way, and provide spatial context to data.
 As such, businesses and organizations have had an increasing appetite for geospatial data, and the visualization of such data in maps.
 However the investment in staff and software to pursue this as a medium is not to be underestimated.
 If you want your organization to succeed in utilizing web mapping as an approach to communication, there are a few strategies you need to consider to ensure its success.

-Most modern real estate listing websites host a web map that allow visitors to search for a potential property in the context of its location.
-If you’ve ever searched for a new home yourself, it is undeniably an overwhelming task.
-Which is why it’s important to provide an intuitive search experience for visitors.
+Most modern real estate listing websites host a web map that allow visitors to search for potential properties in the context of their location.
+If you’ve ever searched for a new home yourself, it is undeniably a tedious task, which is why it’s important to provide an intuitive and reliable search experience for visitors.

 I have had the pleasure in the last year or so to speak with many municipal GIS staff and departments.
 In some cities, GIS and mapping is limited, in others there are a myriad of applications to serve citizens and internal staff using GIS.
 GIS can be a valuable tool in sharing information with your citizens, the trick is making sure that the investment is worth it.
 Is the juice, worth the squeeze?
 How can we measure this?
 Here are 5 key Metrics you can use to determine if you GIS department is effectively communicating with your populace.Read more

 I recently attended conferences in San Diego and in Austin and primarily used car sharing type applications to zip around on scooters and hire cabs.
 My experience in navigating the several brands and getting around was that there is competition in this marketplace.
 The main interaction point to start the transaction with these services is a map on your mobile phone.
 To properly understand their customer the developers of these applications need to understand the user journey on their mobile maps.
 Maptiks can provide 3 valuable metrics to use to compete in this marketRead more